peak/s5cmd/README.md

 #### Sync
 `sync` command synchronizes S3 buckets, prefixes, directories and files between S3 buckets and prefixes as well.
-It compares files between source and destination, taking source files as **source-of-destination**;
+It compares files between source and destination, taking source files as **source-of-truth**;

 * copies files those do not exist in destination
 * copies files those exist in both locations if the comparison made with sync strategy allows it so